SoftSimu/SymPhas/DOCUMENTATION_GUIDE.md

     -DCMAKE_TOOLCHAIN_FILE=C:/Users/<youruser>/vcpkg/scripts/buildsystems/vcpkg.cmake
     ```

-    This allows CMake to automatically find all libraries installed by vcpkg (FFTW, OpenMPI, VTK, etc.) without setting each `*_DIR` variable manually.
+    This allows CMake to automatically find all libraries installed by vcpkg (OpenMPI, VTK, etc.) without setting each `*_DIR` variable manually.

 2. *Ensure Windows can find DLLs at runtime*:
-Many libraries installed by vcpkg (like FFTW) are provided as DLLs.
+Many libraries installed by vcpkg are provided as DLLs.
 To avoid “DLL not found” errors:

     - Add the vcpkg `bin` directory to your system or user `PATH` environment variable: